Print

 Carne Mechada

-11. Stir well to combine and add the shredded meat and the 2 cups of reserved broth
+3. Add the diced tomatoes, salsa inglesa, salt pepper and cumin, stir well to combine and add the shredded meat with 2 cups of reserved broth